 Infoshop collective members learned they were included on the neo-Nazis’ list when organizers from other DIY spaces under attack reached out to warn them.
 Now, they’re gearing up, working to organize trainings for marginalized groups in the community and double-checking their space to make sure it meets safety and fire codes.

 Collective member Dallas Blanchard told Truthout the site underwent its five-year sprinkler system inspection just this month before learning about the neo-Nazi campaign against DIY spaces, and passed with no problems.
-“Being in an older building, of course, there’s always going to be some minor stuff we need to look at, and we did go through and kind of check and say ‘OK, what do we need to do,'” Blanchard said during a sit-down interview in the venue’s first-floor meeting area.
+“Being in an older building, of course, there’s always going to be some minor stuff we need to look at, and we did go through and kind of check and say, ‘OK, what do we need to do,'” Blanchard said during an interview in the venue’s first-floor meeting area.

 Blanchard thinks the attacks on spaces like his own could potentially backfire on the right-wing campaign to close them, telling Truthout that since the group posted a link to the threats against them on their Facebook page, they have found renewed support for the space from the surrounding community.
 Likewise in Texas, 1919 Hemphill has raised more than $5,300 for upgrades to the space and an outpouring of support from the community in the form of positive reviews of 1919 on Facebook.

 “We’ve gotten a lot of support from folks that haven’t been around lately, so … folks are coming back and it’s kind of rejuvenating the space,” Blanchard says.